 Account deletion does not remove IAM roles from your AWS account.
 After deleting your Parsivex account, go to IAM → Roles in the AWS console and delete the Parsivex role to fully revoke access.

-To delete your account, go to Danger zone (/settings/danger) → Delete account.
+To delete your account, go to Account (/settings/account) and scroll to Danger zone → Delete account.

 Where is the IAM policy?